Global Determination of $|V_{us}|$: Analysis Setup

 \subsection{Fit models, Parameters of Interest, Nuisance Parameters, and their Priors}

 We use the following fit models: \begin{description} \item[FF] In this model, the parameters of interest are those of our new $K \to \pi$ form factors given in \cref{eq:hmes:bounds:param}.
 Here we fix $\absV{us} = 0.22515$ which is the value obtained using $\Kmutwo/ \pi_{\mu 2}$ + unitarity~\cite{ParticleDataGroup:2024cfk,PDG:Vud_Vus_review}.
 This fit model is exclusively used in conjunction with the \texttt{3body} experimental dataset.
 For imposing the Callan-Treiman relations, we vary the parameters $f_{K}$, $f_{\pi}$, $\Delta_{\textrm{CT}}$, and $\Delta_{\widetilde{\textrm{CT}}}$ within informative gaussian priors, which are discussed below.
 For the description of the $K\pi$ form factors, it features additionally $2 (M_+ + M_0) + (N_+ + N_0 - 2)$ real-valued parameters.
 Unless otherwise stated, we choose uniform priors for each of these parameters.
 The intervals are chosen wide enough to avoid cutting into the peak due to the likelihood.
-For details on the prior ranges and choices of the model meta parameters $M_+$, $M_0$, and $N_+ = N_0$, we refer to the analysis file \texttt{analysis\_FF.yaml} that is part of the supplementary material~\cite{EOS-DATA-2025-05}. \item[CKM] This model is based on the FF model, except that we additionally float $|\V{us}|$ in the range $[0.222, 0.227]$ as the new parameter of interest.
+For details on the prior ranges and choices of the model meta parameters $M_+$, $M_0$, and $N_+ = N_0$, we refer to the analysis file \texttt{analysis\_FF.yaml} that is part of the supplementary material~\cite{EOS-DATA-2025-05}. \item[CKM] This model is based on the FF model, except that we additionally float $|\V{us}|$ in the range $[0.223, 0.227]$ as the new parameter of interest and utilise the lattice QCD result for the semileptonic kaon form factors at $q^2 = 0$ as an additional theoretical input.
 This fit model is exclusively used with the dataset \texttt{all}.
 For further details, we refer to the analysis file \texttt{analysis\_CKM.yaml} in the supplementary material. \item[BSM] This model is based on the FF model.
-We use it to study the potential size of BSM effects in the data by introducing two new degrees of freedom in the form of the WET Wilson coefficents \CVL and \CVR.
+We use it to study the potential size of BSM effects in the data by introducing two new degrees of freedom in the form of the WET Wilson coefficients \CVL and \CVR.
 For simplicity we assume both to be real-valued quantities. that are varied in the ranges